What is Sports Pilates?

 Pilates is a way of exercising which gently strengthens the body in an even way with particular emphasis on core strength and gentle mobility.
 It also helps improve posture and balance as well as relieving stress and tension.
-The pilates in this class has been adapted to complement your cycling training and help you improve your skill, strength and performance in cycling.
+The pilates in this class has been adapted to complement other exercise such as cycling and running and help you improve your skill, strength and performance in cycling.
 It can also help to reduce the risk of injury.
 Class exercises will be done using a mat in standing, sitting and lying positions sometimes using equipment like small balls and resistance bands.

 As an experienced physiotherapist I can bring a deeper understanding to pilates to help you understand how to activate the right muscles and work safely with your body.
-I am trained through APPI (Australian Pilates Physio Institute) having completed the matwork course and exam and I have done the APPI pilates for cyclists course.
-For more information on APPI please see:www.appihealthgroup.com
+I am trained through APPI (Australian Pilates Physio Institute) having completed the matwork course and exam and I have done the APPI pilates for cyclists and runners courses.
+For more information on APPI please see: www.appihealthgroup.com

 I am passionate about empowering people to really understand what they're trying to achieve and to learn the right level to work at at any given time.